 Loading figure…

-Heinrich supports expanding legal immigration and asylum pathways, advocating for a fair path to citizenship for undocumented immigrants and opposing strict border security measures that disproportionately affect communities.
+Heinrich supports expanding legal immigration and asylum pathways, advocating for a fair path to citizenship for undocumented immigrants, including DACA recipients.
+He emphasizes the need for humane immigration policies.

-Heinrich supports expanding legal immigration and asylum pathways, advocating for a fair path to citizenship for undocumented immigrants and opposing strict border security measures that disproportionately affect communities.
+Heinrich supports expanding legal immigration and asylum pathways, advocating for a fair path to citizenship for undocumented immigrants, including DACA recipients.
+He emphasizes the need for humane immigration policies.

 “Tough but fair path to earned citizenship, including DACA.”